 Mine were killed before the Tongariro crossing and Andrew has been carefully doling out his available sugar rush to last all the way until Whanganui.
 If there’s one thing I’ve learned on this walk, I am terrible at rationing.

 I take a small handful and suck out the sour, chew up the sweet and paddle some more until the rain in fact does stop, revealing beautiful reflections on the muddy water.

 We come to a section of the river that bends back on itself in a spastic squiggle.
 At first, the obvious access to our planned camping is a set of slippery clay stairs, but upon closer inspection we float down to an old jetty that looks almost to be stadium seating in miniature, roughened up by a monster flood.
 We unload in stages and again hoist our barrels uphill to a stunning clearing.

 Once a fort or pa, then gifted to the city, used as a summer getaway and now, the Rotarians maintain a beautiful shelter, scattered no-smell long drops and a soft, grassy camping field.

 People are jerks when it comes to removing rubbish, but one group left behind two decent bottles of Shiraz with just enough to accompany lunch.

 Andrew and I sit on the jetty after retying the canoe as the high tide pushes it into an awkward spot.
 The clouds turn pink and I think of what’s ahead.
 Still a few weeks to Wellington with a hard and dangerous mountain range in between.
-He’ll head off to meet his girlfriend and restart the trail in a few weeks and I hope I meet more amazing people.
+He’ll head off to meet his girlfriend and restart the trail in a few weeks.
+I likely will never see him again and I hope I meet more amazing people.

 If these last ten days are any indication, amazing people are waiting for me to come ‘round.